Santhosh-Annamalai/trello-webhook-parser/README.md

 .then(value => console.log(value.error))
 .catch(error => console.log(error.response.error.text));
 ```

-After creating the Webhook, you would have to host the API which would listen to port 80 (Or whatever port you prefer.
-To do so, change the port configuration [here](https://github.com/Santhosh-Annamalai/trello-webhook-parser/blob/3d2dd59dea0f7183421eb04ee6598bd0aaf8731f/app.js#L9)).
-If you have trouble getting a domain for hosting, you can use [ngrok](https://ngrok.com/) for hosting purposes (wouldn't recommend using ngrok for production purposes, use it if you're gonna host this API for personal / testing purposes).
-Make sure you also change the Discord Webhook URL [here](https://github.com/Santhosh-Annamalai/trello-webhook-parser/blob/3d2dd59dea0f7183421eb04ee6598bd0aaf8731f/app.js#L5).

 After changing and setting up everything, run `node app.js` in a node.js command prompt to make it listen to API calls.